awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

  * At the moment AWS auto-scaling groups backing up the nodegroups are setup to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).
 What do you think is the trade-off when you switch to [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy ?

  * What will happen when modifying Cluster Autoscaler **expander** configuration from **random**  to **least-waste**.
 What happens when we increase the replicas back to 13 ?
 What happens if we increase the number of replicas to 20?
-Can you predict which group of node will be expandeded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM?
+Can you predict which group of node will be expanded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM?
 What's Cluster Autoscaler log looking like in this case?

  * How would you expect Cluster Autoscaler to Scale in the cluster ?
 How about scaling out ?
 How much time you'll expect for it to take ?